workkkfor2012/gemini-coder/README.md

   </p>
 </div>

-# What is CWC?
+## What is CWC?

-CWC enables developers getting the best quality AI-assistance with a game-changing cost efficiency.
+CWC is a tool built by an independent developer enabling engineers getting the best quality AI-assistance with a game-changing cost efficiency.

+🧩 Compatible with VS Code, Cursor and Windsurf<br/>
 ✌️ 100% free and open source!

-Guiding Principles:
+**Guiding Principles:**

 - initialize popular chatbots but don't game them
-- fully-featured, yet simple to use
+- everything you need—nothing you don’t
+- respect privacy—zero tracking
-- zero telemetry
+- lightweight—under 1MB
-- robust and lightweight

-CWC is for you if:
+**CWC is for you if:**

-- you're an experienced engineer working on a large project
+- you're an experienced engineer working on a large codebase
 - you're a student or hobbyist on a budget
 - you love open source software! 🫶